-The main functions of the Gastrointestinal (GI) tract are digestion and absorption of nutrients from the ingested food and excretion of waste products.
-The GI tract promotes breakdown of complex, insoluble food substances to simpler molecules that can be easily absorbed.
+The main functions of the Gastrointestinal (GI) tract are digestion and absorption of nutrients from ingested food and excretion of waste products.
+The GI tract promotes breakdown of complex, insoluble food substances to simpler molecules that facilitates absorption.
 The gastric mucosa plays a vital role in maintaining the mucosal integrity to protect the stomach from continuous exposure to noxious substances.

 Inflammatory bowel diseases mainly occur due to prolonged inflammation of the gastrointestinal (GI) tract as a result of abnormal immune responses, though the clear-cut aetiology of these conditions remains unspecific.
 Most commonly observed conditions under this group are Crohn’s disease (CD) and Ulcerative colitis (UC).
 Crohn’s disease may affect any part of the GI tract, while Ulcerative colitis, as the name suggests, particularly affects the colon alone.